Luis Arraez Preview, Player Props: Marlins vs. Nationals

-Luis Arraez -- .225 average over his past 10 games -- will be in action for the Miami Marlins against the Washington Nationals, with Jake Irvin on the hill, on September 1 at 7:05 PM ET.
+The Miami Marlins, including Luis Arraez (.275 batting average in his past 10 games), take on starter Trevor Williams and the Washington Nationals at Nationals Park, Saturday at 4:05 PM ET.

-He racked up two hits (going 2-for-5) in his last appearance against the Nationals.
+He strung together two hits (going 2-for-4 with a double) in his last game against the Nationals.

 Luis Arraez Game Info & Props vs. the Nationals